dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 OpenAI ChatGPT is tranding topics, I heard a lot about it and curious to know more about it.
 I sign up and tried ChatGPT.
 ChatGPT is really cool, and it's more than what I thought.

 I am using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.
-Codex a generative pretrained language model created by OpenAI which helps people write code even for non-tech people.
+OpenAI Codex is a generative pretrained language model which helps people write code even for non-tech people.

 ChatGPT dose more than helping people writing code.
-It interacts like human in a conversational way provide a detailed response to any question.
+It interacts like human in a conversational way to provide a detailed response to query.

 But, OpenAI CEO, **[Sam Altman](https://twitter.com/sama)** said tha "it’s a mistake to rely on it for anything important right now."